oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Security of In-Browser Communication Flows {#in_browser_communication_security}

-In browser-based apps, it is common to execute the OAuth flow in a secondary window, such as a popup or iframe, instead of redirecting the primary window.
+In browser-based applications, it is common to execute the OAuth flow in a secondary window, such as a popup or iframe, instead of redirecting the primary window.
 In these flows, the browser-based app holds control of the primary window, for instance, to avoid page refreshes or to run frame-based flows silently.

 If the browser-based app and the authorization server are invoked in different frames, they have to use in-browser communication techniques like the postMessage API (a.k.a. {{WebMessaging}}) instead of top-level redirections.
 To guarantee confidentiality and authenticity of messages, both the initiator origin and receiver origin of a postMessage MUST be verified using the mechanisms inherently provided by the postMessage API (Section 9.3.2 in {{WebMessaging}}).

-Section 4.18. of {{oauth-security-topics}} provides additional details about the security of in-browser communication flows and the countermeasures that browser-based apps and authorization servers MUST apply to defend against these attacks.
+Section 4.18. of {{oauth-security-topics}} provides additional details about the security of in-browser communication flows and the countermeasures that browser-based applications and authorization servers MUST apply to defend against these attacks.

 #### Cross-Site Request Forgery Protections {#pattern-oauth-browser-csrf}